Earthsong Explorers

 At this time, Earthsong Explorers is a part-time, nature-based enrichment program designed to compliment your homeschool program.
 Parents are responsible for ensuring compliance with North Carolina state education laws.

-However, we are in the process of registering as a private school, so stay tuned!
+However, we are in the process of registering as an official private school, so stay tuned!

 Currently, we welcome children ages 0-12.
 We hope to expand to include teens in the future.

-Children under 3 must be accompanied by a parent or guardian.
+Children under 3 must be accompanied by a parent or guardian who has attended our Parents Workshop.
 For potty-trained kids 3 and up who can manage light hiking, our forest school is a drop-off program.

 Yes, we believe children benefit from being in nature year-round and learn resilience and adaptability through varied weather experiences.
 We ask that parents dress their children appropriately and pack a change of clothes in case of water play, mud, rain, or snow.